Investing Investing Basics

 Mila Supinskaya/Adobe man showing fact sheet with graphs

-Boost your savings efforts by putting your money in a place where it can earn interest.
-Savings account rates are better now than they’ve been in years, with many banks and credit unions offering above 4% APY.
+Boost your savings efforts by putting your money in a high-yield savings account where it can earn interest.
+Savings account rates are better now than in years, with many banks and credit unions offering above 4% APY.

-Online banks tend to offer better rates than their brick-and-mortar counterparts, but be sure to shop around as this isn’t always the case.
+Online banks offer better rates than their brick-and-mortar counterparts, but be sure to shop around, as this isn’t always the case.

 Pay off high-interest debts